-An IEE value chain with predictive scorecards provides the linkage of processes with the predictive performance measurements for these processes.
+An IEE value chain with its predictive analytics modeling scorecards provides the linkage of processes with the output performance measurements for these processes.
 Organizations gain much through an Integrated Enterprise Excellence (IEE)1 value chain.
 With this system, when a performance metric or key performance indicator (KPI) is not achieving its desired objective, the processes associated with that metric in the value chain need improvement.

-IEE Value Chain with Predictive Scorecards and 9-step System
+Predictive Analytics Modeling Technique: IEE Value Chain and 9-step System

 Creation of long-lasting business metrics will first be described and then the 30,000-foot-level scorecard tracking of these measurements will be discussed.
 It will be shown how, when a process is concluded to have a recent region of stability, a prediction statement can be made.